phillip-kruger/membership/README.md

     mvn -Pthorntail clean install
     ```

-This will start the example as describe above, but this time using the MicroProfile API
+This will start the example as describe above, but this time using the MicroProfile API.
+This starts the example in a "fatjar" option.

+1.1 Hollow jar / Thin war option.

+To test this as a thin war:

+    ```bash
+    mvn -Phollow clean install
+    ```

+You can then run the following:

+    ```bash
+    java -jar target/membership-hollow-thorntail.jar target/membership.war
+    ```

+The membership.war is thin.

 ### TODO

-Move all to a thorntail fraction, and not as part of the war.
+Get a better way to dataload with CDI.
+This is somewhere in spqr or graphql-java